r3fang/TaFuCo/README.md

          predict        predict gene fusions
 ```

+- **name2fasta**
-- **name2fasta** is to extract *exon/transcript/CDS* sequences of targeted genes, the usage information is as below.
+  >extract *exon/transcript/CDS* sequences of targeted genes, the usage information is as below.
 Before running it, genes.gtf has to be sorted based on the 4th column `sort -k5,5n genes.gtf > genes.sorted.gtf`;

 ```
 $./tfc name2fasta